jamisoncrawford/R-Sessions/README.md

 # R Sessions

-Introduction to R sessions, facilitated boweekly at the Centray New York Community Foundation's Community Ballroom, are available here.
+Introduction to R sessions, facilitated biweekly at the Central New York Community Foundation's Community Ballroom, are available here.